LESLIE: Leslie in Tennessee has a question about how to control humidity with indoor pool. How can we help you?

 Our house is a frame house with brick but you have moisture problems, I know, with an indoor pool.
 So, for an addition, I want to see if you all had any recommendations for certain materials or a certain type of system to reduce the moisture in the home or how – what would you do?

 TOM: Well, there are dehumidifiers that are designed for pool rooms.
-I mean they’re similar to whole-house dehumidifiers, where they take out a lot of water from the air.
+I mean they’re similar to whole-house dehumidifiers, where they take out a lot of water from the air and control humidity with indoor pool.
 I would definitely isolate the area where the pool is, from the rest of the house, so that the moisture is contained into one space.
 And that makes it easier for you to manage that level of moisture.
 You know, it could maybe just be a sliding glass door or something like that that separates it.

 But in terms of the material, you have to be very careful with the venting.
 For example, in the roof above, you have to choose materials that are mold-resistant in terms of the surface.
 For example, instead of using paper-faced drywall, you might use fiberglass-faced drywall.
 That doesn’t grow mold because it’s not organic.
 So with a few things like that and the right mechanical system – and the pool manufacturers that you’re talking to, the installers, they’ll be very familiar with this because these pools are being put into inside spaces.
-You’ve got to deal with the evaporation.
+You’ve got to deal with the evaporation to control humidity with indoor pool.

 LESLIE IN TENNESSEE: Alright.
 Well, that’s helpful there.
 And so, just – so more or less probably a pool manufacturer or a pool place around here would have that recommendation then.